 The surveys are preserved as is, including the team, and created by username.

 Why Am I Getting An "Email Address Is Already In Use" Error?

 Both when signing up for a new Alchemer account and when adding users to a multi-user account you may run into the below error message telling you "that email address is already in use."

-Alchemer does not allow a given email address to be assigned to more than one user record in the Alchemer system.
+Alchemer users can assign the same email address to user records on different Alchemer data centers, but Alchemer does not allow a given email address to be assigned to more than one user record in the same data center.

 If you encounter the "That email address is already in use..." error while attempting to add a user to your account, this means that the email address is already associated with a Alchemer user.

 Fortunately, there is a way around this!
 You can append a plus sign (+) and any combination of words or numbers after your email address.